raydot/udemy-understanding-ts/README.md

 2. In `webpack.config.prod.js`, `"devtool"` needs to be completely removed, and not simply set to `"none"`.

+## Section 12: 3rd Party Libraries & Typescript

+- Covers NPM's [@types library](https://www.npmjs.com/~types), which contains type definitions for many JS 3rd party libraries.
+- Shows how to use `declare` to define types that might not otherwise be defined.
+-

 # TODO:

 ~~The project sections do not revert back to white when something is dropped on them.~~